weibeld/heroku-buildpack-run/README.md

 Description
 -----------

-This buildpack allows to execute arbitrary commands on the build dyno during the build phase.
-To use it, you have to create the file `run.sh` containing shell commands (`bash`) in the root directory of your app.
-This file will then be sourced during the execution of the `compile` script of the buildpack.
-The working directory of the commands in `run.sh` will be the root directory of your app.
+This buildpack allows to execute arbitrary commands on the build dyno during the build process.

+To use it, you have to create the file `buildpack-run.sh` in the root directory of your app.
+This file can contain arbitrary Bash commands.
+If you then activate the buildpack (see below), `buildpack-run.sh` will be sourced during the build.
+The working directory will be the root directory of your application.

-The buildpack is useful when one wants to find out certain things about the build process, for example, in order to write a custom buildpack.
+This buildpack is useful for finding out information about the build process.

 Usage